 Search

-When traveling to the SMNRA, visitors should start with a full tank of gas because there are no gas stations on the mountain.
-Always carry with you: tire chains, tow strap, cell phone, flashlight, ice scraper, jumper cables, snow shovel, blankets/sleeping bags, first aid kit, compass, maps, bag of sand/kitty litter for traction, spare batteries, non-perishable foods, and water.
+When traveling to the SMNRA after a winter storm, visitors should start with a full tank of gas because there are no gas stations on the mountain.
+Always carry with you: tire chains, tow strap, cell phone, flashlight, ice scraper, jumper cables, snow shovel, blankets/sleeping bags, first aid kit, compass, maps, a bag of sand/kitty litter for traction, spare batteries, non-perishable foods, and water.

 It is important to abide by all posted parking signs in both Kyle and Lee Canyons.
 Illegally parked vehicles may be fined and towed.
 In areas where roadside parking is permitted, ensure all tires are to the right of the white line to keep the lane clear for emergency vehicles.